James4Ever0/notes/gitter developer tokens.md

 by the way we could always use go-cqhttp, without the ability to collect red packet and add group/friends.

-add group/friends may be enabled by our windows virtual machines. without opq, it is very memory intensive.
+qq add group/friends may be enabled by our windows virtual machines. without opq, it is very memory intensive.

 tokens:
 ```